alitnk/monopay/docs/best-practices/catching-exceptions.md

 title: Catching Exceptions
 ---

 Exceptions might be thrown during different parts of transaction.
+To provide your users information when things go wrong, you should catch these exceptions.

 ## Request Exception